 It’s no surprise to see some of the familiar faces you try to avoid in your own cleaning safer regime: bleach, formaldehyde, phenol and isopropyl alcohol can all be harmful to our pets (and ourselves!).

 Pets primarily interact with our floors and floor coverings (a problem in and of themselves), so our mopping solution, carpet cleaners and bathroom cleaners matter.
 Dogs have been known to stop by a toilet bowl, so your bathroom cleaners definitely matter too.
-Avoid harsh chemicals that are linked to skin and respiratory irritation like bleach or ammonium hydroxide, as well as avoiding all products containing fragrances; because this is a proprietary term, manufacturers don’t have to disclose the exactly contents and even “natural” fragrances are linked to allergies & irritation.
+Avoid harsh chemicals that are linked to skin and respiratory irritation like bleach or ammonium hydroxide, as well as avoiding all products containing fragrances.
+The one word “fragrance” can actually hide a cocktail of dozens of toxic ingredients, including phthalates, and manufacturers don’t have to disclose the exact ingredients.
+Plus, even “natural” fragrances are linked to allergies & irritation.

 Man’s Best Friend’s Best Friend!

-We like to think pets would give us two paws up for Force of Nature, our super effective cleaning system that’s safe for your pet (and humans!) and gentle on skin and fur.
-Here are some of our favorite uses for Force of Nature as a non-toxic pet cleaning buddy.
+We like to think pets would give us two paws up for Force of Nature, our super effective cleaning system that’s gentle on your pet (and humans!).
+Here are some of our favorite uses for Force of Nature as a toxic-free pet cleaning and sanitizing buddy.

 Pet messes: From digestive upsets to muddy paws, pet messes on rugs and upholstery are part of the adventure of pet ownership!
 First, test for color-fastness in an inconspicuous spot & wait until the tested area is dry before proceeding.
 Clean up the soil as much as possible with dry paper towels or cloths.
 Next, spray the surface until it is soaked with Force of Nature, wait 2 minutes, then use clean paper towels or cloths to wipe up any remaining soil.
 It’s critical to spray all the layers of the rug that have been soiled.
 For example you should spray even the underside of the rug if the accident has soaked through.
 That will stop the odor at its source.
-Let the surface dry and if any odor remains, go through the process again to ensure all layers of the surface have been saturated with Force of Nature.
+Once all the visible soil is gone, spray thoroughly one more time and let dry naturally.

 Destinking: we love our furry buddies but a wet dog or a musty cat dander smell is doing nobody’s home any favors!
-Give your pet beds, blankets (or your car upholstery) a solid spray down with Force of Nature, allowing the product to dry completely to allow for maximum odor elimination.
+Give your pet beds, blankets (or your car upholstery) a solid spray down with Force of Nature, allowing the product to air dry (don’t rinse!) to allow for maximum odor elimination.

-Degunking pet toys: give toys a spray with Force of Nature and wait 30 seconds.
-Wipe them down and they’re ready to chew!
+Degunking pet toys: give toys a thorough spray with Force of Nature and let dry naturally.

-Food bowls: after washing, give your food and water bowls a quick spray and wipe down with Force of Nature.
+Food bowls: after rinsing off any food residue, give your food and water bowls a thorough spray and let dry naturally.